mynameisjohn/rAInger/README.md

 <br>
 There are three source files in this repository
 <br>
-- rAInger.py - the main script, which runs the code that trains the network and uses it to analyze images
+- rAInger.py - the main script, which runs the code that trains the network and uses it to analyze images <br>
-- rAInger_Util.py - an auxilliary script where most of the functions used in rAInger.py are implemented
+- rAInger_Util.py - an auxilliary script where most of the functions used in rAInger.py are implemented <br>
-- rAInger_pyl.cpp - A C++ source file that communicates with an onboard radio to transmit analysis data
+- rAInger_pyl.cpp - A C++ source file that communicates with an onboard radio to transmit analysis data <br>

 Additionally there are two subrepositories (<a href="https://github.com/mirakonta/lora_gateway">lora\_gateway</a> and <a href="https://github.com/mynameisjohn/PyLiaison">PyLiaison</a>).
 The former is used for radio communication, and the latter allows the python code to communicate with C++ code.

 <br>
 __ 1.
 Training __
 <br>
 The first thing we have to do is train our CNN.
-This is done with Python using the following libraries:
+This is done with Python using the following libraries: <br>
-- numpy (array and math operations)
+- numpy (array and math operations) <br>
-- opencv (for image IO and processing)
+- opencv (for image IO and processing) <br>
-- tensorflow-gpu (underlying network and CUDA implementation)
+- tensorflow-gpu (underlying network and CUDA implementation) <br>
-- tflearn (high level DNN that wraps tensorflow code)
+- tflearn (high level DNN that wraps tensorflow code) <br>
-- matplotlib (optional, used for testing and verification)
+- matplotlib (optional, used for testing and verification) <br>

 All of these were readily available to me on pip, so getting this code up and running should be straightforward.
 The data used to train the network was obtained from <a href="https://www.kaggle.com/c/dogs-vs-cats/data">kaggle</a> as a part of their Dogs vs. Cats challenge.
 <br>